 The problem arises for some women when there is an energy deficit—when you are burning more calories than you consume.
 And developing an energy deficit is much easier than many women realise.

-I am not saying that you have to completely change your diet, but a healthy mommy makes for a healthy baby.
+I am not saying that you have to change your diet to aid with getting pregnant completely, but a healthy mommy makes for a healthy baby.
 Trying to eat as cleanly as possible decreases the number of pesticides and additives you’re exposed to.
 A whole food diet has also been found to increase your fertility.
 I really like this pre-pregnancy diet from What to Expect.

 The main things to focus on are: